 Slovak PM Fico in ‘serious condition’ as shooting suspect appears in court

-Court near Bratislava is considering the prosecutor’s request for pre-trial detention of the man accused in the assassination attempt.
+Court near Bratislava rules that man accused in assassination attempt will be held in custody.

-Slovakian Prime Minister Robert Fico remained in hospital in “serious condition” as the man accused of attempted murder faced his first court appearance near the capital.
+Slovakian Prime Minister Robert Fico remained in hospital in “serious condition” as a court ruled that the man accused in the assassination attempt will be held in custody.

 On Saturday, Minister of Health Zuzana Dolinkova said a two-hour surgery on Fico the previous day to remove dead tissue from multiple gunshot wounds “contributed to a positive prognosis”.